njeriolenkere/Smart-IoT-Connected-Lake/README.md

 ## Computer set up
 ### Step 1: Choosing IDE(Integrated Development Environment)
 I tried using Pycharm IDE but at this time they do not support Pymakr plugin yet hence I download and used Atom IDE for windows because they support the plugin.
 Download and install  [Atom (here)](https://atom.io/).
-Then  download and install [Node js (here)](https://nodejs.org/en/)).
+Then  download and install [Node js (here)](https://nodejs.org/en/).
 After installing both Atom and Node.js, restart you computer.
 Find a detailed tutorial here : [Pycom](https://docs.pycom.io/)  If you want to use another IDE such as Visual Studio Code IDE follow this easy to follow tutorial : [Visual Studio Code set up](https://www.youtube.com/watch?v=fu_O6gtrDG4) Note: All the softwares used in this project are free.

 ### Step 2: LoPy4 and development board
 Connect the Lopy4 to the board 3.1 using pins.
 Then connect your device (1) to the computer using the USB cable (2). ![getting_started](https://user-images.githubusercontent.com/50623449/176187022-14cae240-89fa-4e1b-aaf0-a0b36debb4b3.png)
 *Figure 4: Source: [Pycom.io](https://docs.pycom.io/)*

 ### Step 3: Firmware update
 + Update your firmware to the latest version to avoid running into issues.
-[Upload from here Updating Device Firmware (pycom.io)](https://docs.pycom.io/updatefirmware/device/).
-Install the downloaded file and open it.
+[Upload from here Updating Device Firmware](https://docs.pycom.io/updatefirmware/device/). + Install the downloaded file and open it.
 Press Continue.
 + Communication -> type, choose development and press continue.
 + RESET ->  check the boxes, CONFIG partion  and  NVS Partition, press continue.
 + Advance setting -> on device type, choose your device.
 On file system  ->  check the boxes of Erase during update.
 On LoRa region  ->  choose your country,  press continue.
 + After a few minutes, you will see results, press done.

 ### Step 4: Setting up Atom
 Open Atom go to file->settings->install->search for Pymakr and then install it.
-Step by step guide on how to install Pymaker in Atom can be found here:  [Pymakr] https://docs.pycom.io/gettingstarted/software/atom/
+Step by step guide on how to install Pymaker in Atom [Pymakr (here)] https://docs.pycom.io/gettingstarted/software/atom/

 ### Step 5: Add project
 On Atom, go to File-> add Project Folder